xob0t/google_photos_mobile_client/readme.md

   -h, --help            show this help message and exit --auth_data AUTH_DATA
                         Google auth data for authentication.
 If not provided, `GP_AUTH_DATA` env variable will be used.
+  --album ALBUM         Add uploaded media to a new album with given name.
   --progress            Display upload progress.
   --recursive           Scan the directory recursively.
   --threads THREADS     Number of threads to run uploads with.
 Defaults to 1.
   --force-upload        Upload files regardless of their presence in Google Photos (determined by hash).
   --delete-from-host    Delete uploaded files from source path.
+  --use-quota           Uploaded files will count against your Google Photos storage quota.
+  --saver               Upload files in storage saver quality.
   --timeout TIMEOUT     Requests timeout, seconds.
 Defaults to 30.
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level (default: INFO)